codinginsaan7/MSIL_Spare_Parts_Claim/README.md

 This project is a **fully responsive web portal** interface for **Maruti Suzuki India Limited (MSIL) Spare Parts Claim** system, built using HTML, CSS, and JavaScript.

-The website replicates the claim management flow, allowing users to:
+The website allows users to:
 - Login
 - Submit OTP
 - Navigate to Dashboard